 I am persuaded by the principle established in J.B.
 Kohli and Others v.
 Bachulal Popatlal (1947) E.A.
-219 at pp 230 -231 where the court said, where the Court of Appeal is satisfied that the lower court applied a wrong principle of law"
+219 at pp 230 -231 where the court said, judge his discretion is "impeachable unless he can be shown to have taken into consideration matters which are irrelevant to the issue in the case or non-existent.
+Further an appeal would be entertained from the exercise of discretion as to the costs where the Court of Appeal is satisfied that the lower court applied a wrong principle of law"

-"Having regard to the above authorities it seems to be that where a discretion as to costs has been exercised by a judge his discretion is "impeachable unless he can be shown to have taken into consideration matters which are irrelevant to the issue in the case or non-existent.
+"Having regard to the above authorities it seems to be that where a discretion as to costs has been exercised by a